The easiest way you can apply for a SunTrust credit card is online, or by phone at (800) 279-4824. Alternatively, you can visit a SunTrust branch.

-Your best options to get a credit card today are American Express cards, Capital One cards and some store cards.
+If you need a credit card today, you should apply for an American Express card, Capital One card and some store cards that offer instant use.
 While it’s pretty common to get approved for a credit card the same day if you apply online, you’ll still usually have to wait another 7-10 business days before your card comes to use it.… read full answer

-Here are the best credit cards you can get today:
+Here are some of the best credit cards you can get today:

-Bad credit – Capital One Secured Mastercard: Requires a minimum security deposit of $49, $99 or $200.
+Bad credit – Capital One Platinum Secured Credit Card: Requires a minimum security deposit of $49, $99 or $200.
 Your credit line will always be at least $200.
-No rewards.
-No annual fee.
+No rewards. $0 annual fee.
 Must be an existing Capital One customer to see your card information through the app.

-Fair credit – Target REDcard: 5% off at Target and Target.com.
+Fair credit – Target Credit Card: 5% discount at Target and Target.com.
 30 extra days on returns.
-Free shipping.
-No annual fee.
+Free -day shipping. $0 annual fee.
 Gives a temporary number after approval to use until your card comes.

-Excellent credit – Costco Anywhere Visa: 4% cash back on the first $7,000 spent on gas per year, 3% on restaurants and travel, 2% at Costco, 1% on everything else.
-No annual fee but must be a Costco member.
-Requires excellent credit.
+Excellent credit – Costco Anywhere Visa® Card by Citi: 1 - 4% cash back, depending on the type of purchase. $0 annual fee but must be a Costco member.
 Gives a temporary code to scan at checkout until the actual card arrives.